Manaslu Circuit Trek FAQs

-Furthermore, if you are planning to do Tsum valley along with the Manaslu Circuit Trek then you will need an additional permit: Tsum Valley restricted area permit.
-For more detail about the trekking permits and their cost, please feel free to visit our Manaslu Trek permits and costs blog.
+Furthermore, if you plan to do Tsum valley along with the Manaslu Circuit Trek, you will need a Tsum Valley restricted area permit.
+Please feel free to visit our Manaslu Trek permits and costs blog for more detail about the trekking permits and costs.

-Do I need to carry a tent, mattress, etc for the Manaslu trek?
+FOR THE MANASLU TREK, do I need to carry a tent, mattress, etc.?

-Furthermore, we recommend you pack a sleeping bag, as it will be a great help to get through those chilly nights.
+Furthermore, we recommend you pack a sleeping bag to help you get through those chilly nights.

 Is there electricity in tea houses to charge my gadgets?

-Except at Gumpa Lungdang and Dharmasala, every other village in the trail have electricity that means you can charge your camera, mobile phones, and other electronic gadgets in the teahouse.
+Except at Gumpa Lungdang and Dharmasala, every other village on the trail have electricity which means you can charge your camera, mobile phones, and other electronic gadgets in the teahouse.
 However, they will charge you a couple of dollars for a full charge.